qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 ### My problem and using preonic to solve it

 I am an okay letter typist, but often need to look and find special symbols, like $ and ^, on the top row.
+Using layers, I assigned special symbols to keys corresponding to their names.

 When entering numbers, I like to use the numpad.
 But the numpad on a full-sized keyboard is simply too far away.
 Staggered keyboard makes it awkward to move the numpad in.
 Preonic is ortholinear, and of the right size.
-It's quite natural to move the numpad in on a preonic.
+It's quite natural to move the numpad in.
+Along the side of the numpad, I also included rows of 1-5 and 6-0.
+Sometimes, it's simpler to enter numbers this way.

-Special symbols like $ and ^ are assigned to keys corresponding to their names.

 For programmers, parentheses, brackets, and braces are important.
-They are moved to the middle of the keyboard in an easy to remember layout as well.
+They are moved to under the fingers in an easy to remember layout as well.

 ### Layer 0